4 Tips to Make Summer Travel Easier

 Prepare your vehicle

-Proper vehicle maintenance and preparation can go a long way towards avoid frustrating breakdowns and issues on the road.
-Check the tires, including the spare, as proper inflation and good tread are key.
-A quick inspection by a qualified professional can give your car a thorough once-over – checking the engine, battery, hoses, belts, fluids, A/C, brakes, lights, and wipers.
-Also, have an emergency roadside kit including jumpers, a flashlight, and plenty of bottled water (especially if traveling through remote desert areas i.e. most of the way from Texarkana to L.A. on the southern I-10 corridor).
+Ensuring your vehicle is properly maintained and prepared can help you avoid frustrating breakdowns and issues while on the road.
+To start, check your tires, including the spare, to ensure proper inflation and good tread.
+It’s also important to have a qualified professional inspect your car thoroughly, checking the engine, battery, hoses, belts, fluids, A/C, brakes, lights, and wipers.
+Don’t forget to pack an emergency roadside kit that includes jumpers, a flashlight, and plenty of bottled water.
+This is especially important when traveling through remote desert areas, like the southern I-10 corridor from Texarkana to L.A.

 Focus on the essentials

-Alliance for Affordable Service members have an abundance of ways to save money on summer travel related items and activities.
-The included Association Motor Plan offers roadside assistance in the US and Canada 24/7 with coverage up $125 per incident.
-Rental car discounts are available from Budget, Enterprise, and Hertz, and Alliance members also save 50% on enrollment fees with Zipcar.
-The Hotel Savings Program will save you 15% off the “best available rate” at over 7400 participating hotels nationwide; other lodging discounts are available from Motel 6 and by using the Hotel Access Card.
-The Alliance also partners with Expedia to save you even more on airfare, hotels, rental cars, and more.
+Alliance Direct Benefits members have an abundance of ways to save money on summer travel related items and activities.
+Members are offered roadside assistance in the US and Canada 24/7 with coverage up $125 per incident.
+Rental car discounts are also available from Alamo, Budget, and Enterprise, and can also save over 50% on Annual fees with Zipcar.
+The Hotel Savings Program will save you an average of 26% at over 150,000 hotels worldwide.
 We even offer theme park discounts!
 For more information and to become an Alliance member today, visit the Alliance website or call us at 1-800-733-2242 (M-F, 7am-5:30pm Central Time).